COVID-19 Advocacy & Action

 “COVID-19 and Social Distancing Study: Exploring the Impacts of Arts and Other Activities on Mental Health” is a study designed to strengthen our understanding of the mental health impacts of sheltering in place, social distancing, and isolation—and to determine if there are activities that buffer against those ill effects (such as the arts).

-Arts Action Center for legislative news and action alerts – keep up-to-date on action in Washington.
+Americans for the Arts – Coronavirus (COVID-19) Resource and Response Center – keep up-to-date on action in Washington.

-The COVID-19 Audience Outlook Monitor – this timely and essential data collected by WolfBrown is adding to the sector’s decision-making about when and how to resume programming.
-A new website, Audience Outlook Monitor, will serve as a home on the Web for communicating research results and exchanging viewpoints about what it all means for programming, marketing, and engagement.
+The COVID-19 Audience Outlook Monitor – this timely and essential data collected by WolfBrown is adding to the sector’s decision-making about what it all means for programming, marketing, and engagement.